Roberta Frasier Anderson

 A mother of three children, Frasier was widowed in 1948.
 In 1972, she married Peter Rictor Anderson and began using the name Roberta Frasier Anderson.

-A guide to a collection of Anderson’s papers is available at the Oregon State University Archives.
+A guide to a collection of Anderson’s papers is available at the Oregon State University Special Collections & Archives Research Center.